tylim88/create-next-apollo/README.md

 ## Instruction

-It is ready to use, it comes with simple example that show you:
+It is ready to use, it comes with simple example that shows you:

 1. How to use Unstated to share state across pages.
 2. How to Apollo in Next